 How to Use Kettlebells

 When exercising with kettlebells, maintaining correct form takes coordination and kinesthetic (body) awareness.
 Kinesthetic awareness will be new to most people, and it can take practice to master.

-Kettlebell workouts usually require that the kettlebell is held in both hands.
-The bell is swung, not lifted as traditional free weights or dumbbells are.
+Kettlebell workouts usually involve holding the bell in both hands.
+The bell is swung during workouts, not lifted as dumbbells are.
 This produces a smooth action that engages multiple joint and muscle groups simultaneously.